MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureService.md

 ```

 ### -Description
-Specifies a description for the azure_2 service.
+Specifies a description for the Azure service.
 The description may be up to 1024 characters in length.

 ```yaml